-%NFAST_HOME\bin\snmpd -register [params]
+%NFAST\HOME\bin\snmpd -register [params]

-See [snmp:install:::snmp-conf] for more information on additional parameters accepted by snmpd.
+See Basic configuration for more information on additional parameters accepted by snmpd.

 This installs the agent as a Windows Service but does not start it automatically.

 By default, the SNMP agent logs start-up and shut-down to the Event Viewer.
 More detailed logging can be configured by providing additional parameters when running the SNMP agent either from the command line or when registering as a service.